Yes, she may be a successful film star but Megan Fox struggles to juggle work and parenthood just as much as the rest of us

 And it’s not just the amount of time the actress works that has changed – Megan also needs to take into account each film’s location.

-‘I’m looking for movies that will shoot in Los Angeles [where she and her family live],’ says Megan.
+‘I’m looking for movies that will shoot in Los Angeles ,’ says Megan.
 ‘For projects where I’m part of an ensemble so I can shoot in and out in 10 to 20 days.

 ‘It’s all about trying to spend as little time away from my kids as possible.’